Mudejar Architecture in Simple Terms: Key Features & Examples

 Mudejar architecture is a fun style that emerged in the Iberian Peninsula after the Reconquista, a blend of the beauty of Islamic and Christian elements.
 It originated during medieval times (11th-15th century) and has recently experienced a revival in the form of Neo-Mudejar style.

-In this post, you can see pictures and videos of some iconic Mudejar Spanish and Portuguese architecture.
+In this post, you can see pictures and a video of some iconic Mudejar Spanish and Portuguese architecture.
 And to help you understand what you are looking at, I explain key features of the Mudejar style architecture.

 You don't need to be an architect to enjoy Mudejar architecture, but having some knowledge about this style can make your experience even more enjoyable, when you look at Mudejar style buildings.